angular/angular-ja/aio-ja/content/guide/aot-compiler.md

 The Angular [`RouterModule`](api/router/RouterModule) exports two macro static methods, `forRoot` and `forChild`, to help declare root and child routes.
-Review the [source code](https://github.com/angular/angular/blob/master/packages/router/src/router_module.ts#L139 "RouterModule.forRoot source code") for these methods to see how macros can simplify configuration of complex Angular modules.
+Review the [source code](https://github.com/angular/angular/blob/master/packages/router/src/router_module.ts#L139 "RouterModule.forRoot source code") for these methods to see how macros can simplify configuration of complex [NgModules](guide/ngmodule).

 ### Metadata rewriting